 Well you showed them, Yvonne, you showed them.

 Yvonne Kemp is the bison project leader (real job) in Zuid-Kennemerland Park.
-He’s also super smug because bison have been reintroduced to north Holland under his watch 😏
+She’s also super smug because bison have been reintroduced to north Holland under her watch 😏

 “It is working, you can see the herd, they are having calves and doing well.”

 Bison are as big as little cars 🚗 These guys are the largest-living mammal in Europe - they were wiped out centuries ago, but last spotted in The Netherlands.